top of page

 image.png

 This will be an in-person internship at the SAO.
-The typical program will start before June 15th, 2024 and last 8–10 weeks.
-Interns are paid a stipend of $800/week, and there is support for presentation of research results at a conference or workshop.
+The typical program will begin on the first Monday of June and last 8–10 weeks.
+Interns are provided housing and travel support, and are paid a stipend of $800/week.
+In addition, there is support for presentation of research results at a conference or workshop.

 bottom of page